 There are a number of skip outs in some data sets.
 For example, if we ask someone whether or not they have ever used marijuana, and they say "no", it would not make sense to ask them more detailed questions about their marijuana use (e.g. quantity, frequency, onset, impairment, etc.).
-When analyzing more detailed questions regarding marijuana (e.g. have you ever smoked marijuana daily for a month or more?), those individuals that never used the substance may show up missing data.
-Since they have never used marijuana, we can assume that their answer is "no".
+When analyzing more detailed questions regarding marijuana (e.g. have you ever smoked marijuana daily for a month or more?), those individuals that never used the substance may show up as missing data.
+Since they have never used marijuana, we can assume that their answer is "no", they have never smoked marijuana daily.
 This would need to be explicitly recoded.
 Note that we commonly code a no as 0 and a yes as 1.

+'''

-SPSS RECODE var1 (SYSMIS=7).
+SPSS RECODE var1 (SYSMIS=0).

-Stata replace var1=7 if var1==.
+Stata replace var1=0 if var1==.

-SAS if VAR1=. then VAR1=7;
+SAS if VAR1=. then VAR1=0;

-R > title_of_data_set\$VAR1[is.na(title_of_data_set\$VAR1)] <- 7
+R > title_of_data_set$VAR1[is.na(title_of_data_set$VAR1)] <- o

+'''